collective/collective.developermanual/source/reference_manuals/active/ploneformgen/multipage.rst

 .. admonition :: traversing is cool

-If you want to create a sequest of forms, where the answers on form_A could lead to a form_B or form_C, you can use a traverse_to override.
+If you want to create a sequence of forms, where the answers on form_A could lead to a form_B or form_C, you can use a traverse_to override.

 * Create a selection field in form_A, which could be called 'formnext'
 * As valus in the selection field, put the 'path' to the next form in the sequest